Lupa MasaJungle Camp

 Meals are vegetarian and include rice with numerous jungle vegetables that are grown in the surrounding area and supplied by the local village markets.
 All food is organic where possible, food waste is composted and plastic and other materials are limited in their use.

 Community & Development at Lupa Masa

 Lupa Masa employs people from the local community as it has done from the start of this project, and will continue to do so as it grows.

 Adventure Alternative is an investor in Lupa Masa and supports other locally run initiatives within Borneo, through our regional company Adventure Alternative Borneo and Moving Mountains Trust.
 Moving Mountains Borneo provides funding for a locally run forest enrichment project in the Upper Baram region of Sarawak, with the Penan tribe.
-There is a travel program associated with this reforestation scheme, called “Picnic with the Penan”, which is supported by Adventure Alternative and run by the Penan people in Sarawak.
-Some of our trips include a visit to stay with the Penan as part of the itinerary, however with all other trips to Borneo we can schedule additional add-on expeditions, including a stay with the Penan.
+There is a travel program associated with this reforestation scheme, called “Picnic with the Penan”, which is supported by Adventure Alternative and run by the Penan people in Sarawak and includes a visit to stay with the Penan as part of the itinerary, however with all other trips to Borneo we can schedule additional add-on expeditions, including a stay with the Penan.